huawei-noah/SMARTS/docs/resources/diagnostic.rst

 Run
 ---

-Run the diagnostic :module:`smarts.diagnostic.run.main` with one or multiple scenarios, from the ``SMARTS/smarts/diagnostic`` folder.
+Run the diagnostic :func:`smarts.diagnostic.run.main` with one or multiple scenarios, from the ``SMARTS/smarts/diagnostic`` folder.

 .. code-block:: bash